-Our cell phones, living in stone/brick houses, and our means of travel are just some examples.
+Some examples are our cell phones, living in stone/brick houses, and our means of travel.
 Even the elevation in which we live has an impact on how much radiation we absorb from space.

 There is no escape.
 This thing that we all have to remember is; the dose is the poison, and do the benefits outweigh the risks?

-Like I mentioned in the previous subheading, dental x-rays are ionizing radiation.
+As I mentioned in the previous subheading, dental x-rays are ionizing radiation.
 Ionizing radiation can disrupt the tissue cells and the DNA in them.
-And all radiation is accumulative over time.
+And all radiation is accumulated over time.

 However, with dental x-rays, the wavelength that is sent out in a straight line is set to a specific spec and will pass through the tissue with extremely minimal damage.
 It is the scatter radiation that can cause more harm to the tissue.
 Because the wavelength is different, it affects the tissue cells more.
 This is why the patients wear a lead apron.

 Are dental hygienists, assistants and dentists exposed to radiation?

 Yes, we are.
 But, it is such a slight amount.
 The amount of radiation that is safe to be exposed to is way more than all the X-rays we even take.
 And we are not standing in the room with the patients.

 The safe distance away from the source of the x-rays is six feet.
 So, that is why we always leave the room when we take the x-rays.